Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 **V 0.5**

-- Fixed longstanding graphics bug which would crash preview, system preferences, photoshop... (injected graphics information into device properties)
+- Fixed longstanding graphics bug which crashed many apps (injected graphics information into device properties)
-- Verified that CPU clock speeds are indeed dynamic, ramping up under load, mellowing out on idle, and capping performance when on battery
+- Verified that CPU clock speeds are indeed dynamic (when under load, on idle, and on battery)

 **V 0.4**